spcourse/shakespeare/tf-idf-classifier/contents.md

 We can apply a similar approach to analyze text fragments and use TF-IDF to figure out how distinctive a word is in Shakespeare's writing.

 Once we have these scores, we have various options to classify text fragments based on them.
-However, for this task, let's keep it simple: We'll just add up the scores for each word in the text portion to get the overall score of that part.
+However, for this task, let's keep it simple: We'll just average out the scores for each word in the text portion to get the overall score of that part.
 Consider the following TF-IDF scores:

     thy, 0.058
     love, 0.046